What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Research Design

 Out of the 529 cadets contacted via email to participate in the study, 236 (44.6\%) completed the survey.
 To incentivize participation, the course director offered bonus points for survey completion, totaling 0.1\% of available points in the course.
 The survey took a median of 12 minutes to complete.
 Prior research shows that surveying West Point cadets can generate analytical leverage on questions surrounding military decision-making for several reasons \citep{jost2022character, brooks2022makes, dempsey2009our}.
 First, the U.S. Army overwhelmingly selects military leaders from West Point graduates, meaning they are more likely to represent future senior military leaders.
 Second, as explained above, the cadets receive AI-specific training.
 Third, all cadets go through Cadet Basic Training and other functional military training, differentiating them from the general public.
 The official West Point Military Program from the Department of Military Instruction describes the goal of the training as ``to instill in Cadets the foundational military competencies necessary for leaders to fight and win our Nation's wars,'' and all cadets take classes such as ``Introduction to Warfighting'' \citep[p.~8]{westpoint}.

-We compare the West Point sample with an identical experiment previously run on the general public, using a subsample of \citet{horowitzkahnisq}'s representative sample of 9,000 adults from the United States, France, Australia, Japan, South Korea, Sweden, and the United Kingdom, as well as urban adults from China and Russia.
+An identical experiment was previously run on the general public, specifically \citet{horowitzkahnisq}'s representative sample of 9,000 adults from the United States, France, Australia, Japan, South Korea, Sweden, and the United Kingdom, as well as urban adults from China and Russia.
 We constructed a demographically matched sample of the general public for comparison with the West Point sample.
 Given that all West Point cadets surveyed were, by default, enrolled in university, we restricted the general public sample to respondents who reported having attended university.
 Additionally, given a maximum age of twenty-five for the West Point cadets, we likewise restricted the general public sample to individuals aged twenty-five or younger at the time of surveying, consistent with prior research showing that age is highly---and variably---correlated with openness to technologies and their use, particularly AI \citep{APYoungAdults, PewAISurvey, ZhangDafoe2019, localOfficialsAttitudes}.
 The resulting demographically aligned sample of the general public consisted of 702 respondents.

 We contrast the general public and West Point cadets for three reasons.
-First, comparing West Point cadets to the general public helps illustrate the extent to which concerns about automation bias in the general public are applicable to the military.
+First, the comparison helps illustrate the extent to which concerns about automation bias in the general public are applicable to the military.
 Second, the comparison helps us start to identify the remediable and immediately addressable factors influencing automation bias for enhancing accurate use of AI systems, specifically AI DSS, in national security contexts among members of the armed services.
 Third, because we are comparing a subset of the general public with the West Point sample, the extent to which the general public might represent a proxy for elites is less important \citep{kertzer2022experiments, kertzer2022re, tetlock2009, TomzWeeks2013}.